fastrgv/hbox/README.md

 The intent here is to prioritize dispersal of boxes with distant goals to get them out of the way.
 A key insight is to recognize that this strategy must be abandoned as soon as this dispersal has begun to take effect, i.e. when the first third of the boxes have neared their goals.
 Otherwise this heuristic can be counter-productive.

-Previous versions of hbox had Pri5 reversed, so that boxes closest to their goals were prioritized.
+Earlier versions of hbox had Pri5 reversed, so that boxes closest to their goals were prioritized.
-There is now a way for users to revert to this "legacy" definition of Pri5, that seems necessary for some puzzles.
+There is now a way for users to revert to this "legacy" definition of Pri5, that might be necessary for some puzzles.
 Simply add 20 to the method number.
 Of course this does not apply to methods 2 or 4, neither of which use Pri5.

-### A 5th [persistent] heuristic for non-hungarian method #2
+### A new 5th [persistent] heuristic designed for non-hungarian method #2

 Solution method #2 needed another heuristic that serves to estimate the closeness to a solution better than just counting boxes on targets.
-Remember that this method does not have the hungarian estimator to help steer the algorithm.
+Remember that this method does not have the hungarian estimator to help guide the algorithm.

 The typical distance from unboxed goals to ungoaled boxes seemed a natural estimator that could be used in this case.
 This added heuristic allowed a solution time reduction for #29 from 97 sec to 19 sec.